Kaderde/teched2025-msad/exercises/ex1/ex1.2/README.md

 - Login with alice.support@company.com.
 This user is set up from the from the previous exercise.
 - Navigate to Incident Management application.

-### Step 2: Exploit the Vulnerability
+### Step 2: Exploit Closing High-Urgency Incident
+- Action:
   - Find a high-urgency incident assigned to Alice (e.g., "Strange noise when switching off Inverter").
   - Click "Edit" → Change Status to "Closed".
   - Add a conversation message: "Closing this high-urgency incident as support user"
   - Click "Save"
+- Result:
+  - ❌ The system allows Alice to close the incident, violating the business rule.

+### Step 3: Exploit Modifying a Closed Incident
+- Action:
+  - Locate the closed incident Alice just closed.
+  - Click Edit → Change Description to "Resolved by support team."
+  - Click Save.
+- Result:
+  - The system accepts the modification, violating the "Closed incidents can only be modified by administrators" rule.

 ### Step 4: Verify Exploitation Success
+  * Observation:
-- ✅ The system allows Alice to a high-urgency incident.
+    - ✅ Alice closed a high-urgency incident and modified a closed incident despite lacking admin privileges.
-- ✅ Changes are saved successfully.
-- ✅ Root Cause: No vertical privilege check to enforce the "admin-only" rule for closing high-urgency incidents.

 ### Step 5: Login as Admin User

-- Access SAP Build Work Zone
-- Login with admin credentials (e.g., admin.user@company.com)
+- Action:
+  - Log out and log in as david.admin@company.com (admin role).
-- Navigate to Incident Management application
+  - Navigate to the closed incident modified by Alice.
-- UI Vulnerability: No 403 Forbidden error appears despite the admin user lacking proper authorization to access ProcessorService.
-- Instead of seeing an access denied message, the admin user sees a loading indicator on blank screen.
+  - Attempt to edit the closed incident (e.g., add a comment).
+- Result:
+  - ❌ UI displays a blank loading screen (no error message).
+  - ❌ Root Cause: @requires: 'support' in services.cds blocks admin access to the service.

 ### 📌Critical Vulnerability Summary

-* ❌ Support users can close high-urgency incidents despite business rules.
+- ❌ Support users can close high-urgency incidents and modify closed incidents.
-* ❌ No vertical privilege escalation guardrails in @restrict or services.js.
-* ❌ CAP row-level filtering cannot evaluate dynamic status transitions.
-* ❌ Admin users are excluded entirely, leading to operational deadlocks.
+- ❌ Admins are excluded entirely from modifying closed incidents due to misconfigured @requires.
+- ❌ No validation in services.js for:
+  - Admin role when closing high-urgency incidents.
+  - Admin role when modifying closed incidents.
-* ❌ Silent 403 errors for admins reduce transparency and hinder troubleshooting.
+- ❌ Silent errors for admins reduce transparency and hinder operations.

 ## 🛡️ 4.
 Remediation:
 The fixes follow the principle of least privilege, ensuring support users are blocked from unauthorized actions while admins retain elevated permissions.